Thérèse of Lisieux: Early years

 Therese was taught at home until she was eight and a half, and then entered the school kept by the Benedictine nuns of the Abbey of Notre Dame du Pre in Lisieux.
 Therese, taught well and carefully by Marie and Pauline, found herself at the top of the class, except for writing and arithmetic.
 However, because of her young age and high grades, she was bullied.
-The one who bullied her the most was a girl of fourteen who did poorly at school.
-Therese suffered very much as a result of her sensitivity, and she cried in silence.
-Furthermore, the boisterous games at recreation were not to her taste.
-She preferred to tell stories or look after the little ones in the infants class.
 "The five years I spent at school were the saddest of my life, and if my dear Céline had not been with me I could not have stayed there for a single month without falling ill."
 Céline informs us, "She now developed a fondness for hiding, she did not want to be observed, for she sincerely considered herself inferior".